 At the completion of the incident, the Fire/Rescue Department or other appropriate emergency official(s) should release the building to the facility leadership.
 The facility should be pronounced all clear, or clear with conditions for re-occupancy.
 The facility leadership should then communicate the all clear or the clear with conditions to the area entrance monitors in person.
 It is recommended that facility managers also communicate the reason the fire alarm/emergency evacuation occurred to help increase occupant awareness in the building.

 Additional Drills and Exercises

 In conjunction with other emergency agencies, the University conducts numerous emergency response exercises each year, including table top and field exercises.
 Monthly testing of the Emergency Notification System is also conducted.
 These tests are designed to assess and evaluate the emergency response plans and capabilities of the institution.
 These tests may be announced or unannounced.
 For each test, the University documents a description of the exercise, the date and time, and whether it was announced or unannounced.
 General information about the emergency response and evacuation procedures is publicized each year in conjunction with at least one test per calendar year, as part of the University’s Clery Act compliance efforts.
-More information on the University’s emergency preparedness and response efforts as well as evacuation guidance can be found at www.ehs.harvard.edu.